mrkeuz/vlcsync/README.md

 ![vlcsync](./docs/vlcsync.gif)

+## Limitations

+- Frame-to-frame sync NOT provided. `vlc` does not have precise controlling via `rc` interface out of box.
+  Difference between videos can be **up to ~0.5 seconds** in worst case.
+Especially play from network share, due buffering time and network latency.

+- Currently, tested only on:
+  - Linux (Ubuntu 20.04)
+  - Windows 7 (32-bit)
+  - Windows 10 (64-bit)

 ## Alternatives

 - [vlc](https://www.videolan.org/vlc/index.ru.html)
+    - There is a [netsync](https://wiki.videolan.org/Documentation:Modules/netsync/) but seem only master-slave (tried, but not working by some reeason)
     - Open additional media.
 Seems feature broken in vlc 3 (also afaik limited only 2 instances)
-    - There is a [netsync](https://wiki.videolan.org/Documentation:Modules/netsync/) but seem only master-slave (not tried)
 - [Syncplay](https://github.com/Syncplay/syncplay) - very promised, but little [complicated](https://github.com/Syncplay/syncplay/discussions/463) for my case
 - [bino](https://bino3d.org/) - working, buy very strange controls, file dialog not working and only fullscreen
 - [gridplayer](https://github.com/vzhd1701/gridplayer) - low fps by some reason